fileformat-words/FileFormat.Words-for-.NET/README.md

 - **GitHub Issues:** Open a [GitHub issue](https://github.com/fileformat-words/FileFormat.Words-for-.NET/issues) to report bugs, suggest enhancements, or seek help.

-- **Community:** Join our community on [https://forum.fileformat.com/c/word-processing/5] to connect with other developers and discuss [Project Name].
+- **Community:** Join [our community](https://forum.fileformat.com/c/word-processing/5) to connect with other developers and discuss FileFormat.Words for .NET.

 ## License